SFDO-Community-Sprints/GRMS-Documentation/docs/index.md

 <!-- ![Logo](assets/images/grms-logo_250x309.png) -->
 ![Logo](https://raw.githubusercontent.com/SFDO-Community-Sprints/GRMS-Documentation/main/docs/assets/images/grms-logo_250x309.png)

-# Grassroot Mobile Survey App
+# Grassroots Mobile Survey App
 Welcome to the Grassroots Mobile Survey App Documentation site, a resource for nonprofit organizations interested in using the app and people interested in contributing to the project.

 ## Brief History